American frontier: From British peasants to American farmers

-Wars with French and with Natives
+Wars with French and with natives

 Settlers on the frontier often connected isolated incidents to indicate Indian conspiracies to attack them, but these lacked a French diplomatic dimension after 1763, or a Spanish connection after 1820.

 Most of the frontiers experienced numerous conflicts.
 The French and Indian War broke out between Britain and France, with the French making up for their small colonial population base by enlisting Native war parties as allies.
 The series of large wars spilling over from European wars ended in a complete victory for the British in the worldwide Seven Years' War.
 In the peace treaty of 1763, France ceded practically everything, as the lands west of the Mississippi River, in addition to Florida and New Orleans, went to Spain.
 Otherwise, lands east of the Mississippi River and what is now Canada went to Britain.

 Steady migration to frontier lands

-Regardless of wars Americans were moving across the Appalachians into western Pennsylvania, what is now West Virginia, and areas of the Ohio Country, Kentucky, and Tennessee.
+Regardless of wars, Americans were moving across the Appalachians into western Pennsylvania, what is now West Virginia, and areas of the Ohio Country, Kentucky, and Tennessee.
 In the southern settlements via the Cumberland Gap, their most famous leader was Daniel Boone.
-Young George Washington promoted settlements in West Virginia on lands awarded to him and his soldiers by the Royal government in payment for their wartime service in Virginia's militia.
+Young George Washington promoted settlements in western Virginia and what is now West Virginia on lands awarded to him and his soldiers by the Royal government in payment for their wartime service in Virginia's militia.
 Settlements west of the Appalachian Mountains were curtailed briefly by the Royal Proclamation of 1763, forbidding settlement in this area.
 The Treaty of Fort Stanwix (1768) re-opened most of the western lands for frontiersmen to settle.